 Most shop owners consider the main entrance as the only point of entry.
 This is certainly a good way to start but you must also consider other entries such as the back/emergency door, windows and ceiling cavities.

 Let’s begin with the security of your doors.
 Most commercial premises opt for mortice locks, as they can handle both frequent and heavy use.
 If you don’t have them on your door, now is a good time to make a change.
 Make sure all screws used on both the door and door frame are long, this will help improve the strength of your door against brute force.
 Next step is to place door locks at the bottom of the door so it connects to the floor.
 This will also add extra strength to the door against forced entry attempts.
 Finally, if you have double doors, consider adding further security measures to make it harder for thieves to get through.
 One option is to add a heavy-duty chain and padlock around the handles, bars or other door furniture.
-The more a thief has to break through in order to get inside, the be chance you have of catching them in the act.
+The more a thief has to breakthrough in order to get inside, the better chance you have of catching them in the act.

 Most shops want to have their merchandise proudly displayed at all hours of the day and night.
 But if you are going to be closed for an extended period of time, now is not the time to do this.
 In this case, it’s a good idea to cover your windows.
 Whether this is a temporary fix such as sticking cardboard up to the window or draping linen over it, this is better than nothing.
 Alternatively, for a more permanent solution, install proper window coverings such as blinds or curtains.
 Once this is all over, you can continue to use these each night or on occasions such as renovations, or stock takes.